habitat-sh/core-plans/dsc-core/README.md

 # dsc-core

 The `dsc-core` plan applies Powershell DSC configurations on Powershell Core.
 Typically on Windows Powershell, one uses `Start-DscConfiguration` to apply a compiled DSC configuration mof.
 However, Powershell Core does not expose the `Start-DscConfiguration` cmdlet.
-It is possible to call a WMI method to invoke the Local Configuration manager but it incurs a bit of ceremony since it expects the `ConfigurationData` as a byte stream. this plan encapsulates the compilation and execution of a configuration into a simple "one liner."
+It is possible to call a WMI method to invoke the Local Configuration manager but it incurs a bit of ceremony since it expects the `ConfigurationData` as a byte stream.
+This plan encapsulates the compilation and execution of a configuration into a simple "one liner."

 Note that this plan takes a dependency on the `core/ps-lock` plan to ensure that calls to apply a DSC configuration are serialized.
 See the [DSC and LCM Concurrency Protection](#DSC-and-LCM-Concurrency-Protection) section for more details.